Sign in for a personalized NXP experience.

 Something went wrong!
 Please try again.

-Unplug the power adapter.
-Consult the "1.5 Boot Switch Setup" section and configure the board to boot on serial download protocol (SDP) mode.
+Turn off the board.
+Refer to the "1.5 Boot Switch Setup" section and configure the board to boot on serial download protocol (SDP) mode.

 Depending on the OS used in the host machine, the way to transfer the Linux BSP image onto an SD card can vary.
 Choose an option below for detailed instructions: